 I also wrote the following article about the culture of coffee, which draws heavily on the book and was published in the Sunday Herald:

 The Philosophy of Coffee is available on-line from the British Library or you can pick up a copy from the British Library shop on the Euston Road (and while you’re there, you can pop into the on-site coffee shop run by Origin, or visit Origin’s branch on Euston Road, which is right outside the British Library, and read a chapter or two (other, excellent coffee shops are also nearby).

 The final option is to order a copy directly from me, which, as an added incentive, I will happily sign (unless you ask me not to).
-However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (for example, I am currently away in America until late March) so there will often be very long delays before I can dispatch orders.
+However, be aware that while I always dispatch orders as soon as I can, I am often away on long trips for work (although I’m not due for another long trip until the end of August) so there will sometimes be very long delays before I can dispatch orders.

 Finally, I’m very happy to sign copies if you track me down in person, regardless of where you bought it from, so feel free to track me down at some point during the year (but don’t forget to bring the book with you!).